benlye/MultiBootReloader/README.md

 Once the LED has gone off, and remains off for more than 5sec, the module can be unplugged.

+**Note:** It is safe to unplug the module if the red LED remains on solid for more than 30s after the update.
+This has been reported to happen on TMX5 MULTI-Modules and is being investigated.

 When the module is unplugged and plugged back in, the red LED will blink continuously.
 This indicates that it is in bootloader mode and ready to receive firmware.
 Use Flash Multi or your radio to write new firmware to the module.

 ## Video